DigonIO/scheduler/doc/pages/guides/custom_prioritization.rst

         .. warning:: Not suitable for security relevant purposes.

-        The priority generator will return 1 if the random number is lower then the `Job`'s weight, otherwise it will return 0.
+        The priority generator will return 1 if the random number is lower then the :class:`~scheduler.job.Job`'s weight, otherwise it will return 0.
         """
         _ = time
         _ = max_exec